FuzzySecurity/Fermion/README.md

 ## Eye candy

-You can sample of Fermion at work below.
+You can see a sample of Fermion at work below.

 ![Fermion](Images/Fermion-1.png)